Wentril/kubernetes_workshop/additional_resources/read_only_fs.md

 nginx: [emerg] mkdir() "/var/cache/nginx/client_temp" failed (30: Read-only file system)
 ```

 How to fix it.
-In general you need to update the pod spec with appropriate volume mounts like this:
+In general, you need to update the pod spec with appropriate volume mounts like this:

 ```yaml
 spec: